 Pulse Spacing

 The pulse spacing is a direct result of the scanning speed.
 If laser pulses are closer to one another, more energy is sent to the same area.
-Pulse spacing is used to ablate materials in different ways.
+This parameter is used to ablate materials in different ways.
 For instance, laser engraving requires a very tight pulse spacing to dig deep into materials.

 Number of Passes